charles-blouin/rosppm/README.md

 sudo apt-get install ros-{ROS-DISTRO}-rosserial
 ```
 Tutorial for rosserial can be found in the [rosserial wiki](http://wiki.ros.org/rosserial_arduino/Tutorials/Arduino%20IDE%20Setup)
+rosppm is using custom messages.
+You need to follow the rosserial tutorial to setup your arduino IDE.

 ### Installing rosppm
 Install rosppm package by placing the code in the source folder in catkin_ws